7553 Buie

-7553 Buie (/ˈbuːiː/), provisional designation ', is a Nysa asteroid from the inner regions of the asteroid belt, approximately 3.5 km in diameter.
+7553 Buie (/ˈbuːiː/), provisional designation ', is an asteroid from the inner regions of the asteroid belt, approximately 3.5 km in diameter.
 It was discovered on 30 March 1981, by American astronomer Edward Bowell at Lowell's Anderson Mesa Station near Flagstaff, Arizona.
 The stony S-type asteroid has a rotation period 4.2 hours an possibly an elongated shape.
 It was named after American astronomer Marc Buie.

 Orbit and classification

-Buie is a core member of the Nysa family (405), also known as the Herta family, located within the Nysa–Polana complex.
-It is one of the largest asteroid families of the asteroid belt and named after 44 Nysa.

-It orbits the Sun in the inner main-belt at a distance of 2.0–2.7 AU once every 3 years and 8 months (1,351 days; semi-major axis of 2.39 AU).
+Buie orbits the Sun in the inner main-belt at a distance of 2.0–2.7 AU once every 3 years and 8 months (1,351 days; semi-major axis of 2.39 AU).
 Its orbit has an eccentricity of 0.15 and an inclination of 3° with respect to the ecliptic.
+It is a member of the Hertha family of S-type asteroids, which lies within the Nysa–Polana complex of the inner main belt.
 A first precovery was taken at the Palomar Observatory in December 1950, extending the asteroid's observation arc by 31 years prior to its discovery.